Derby's COVID alert level is 'high' (tier 2) - check out the latest coronavirus guidance.

 Derby Museum and Art Gallery contains an exciting wildlife gallery, showing many of the habitats and species that live here.
 Come and stand close to a peregrine falcon in the Derbyshire Nature Gallery, then go and watch one flying free over the City Centre.
 Please note that our specimen is very old and that museums today do not condone or encourage the taking of any bird for display.

-Other nearby birdwatching opportunities include the nearby River Derwent footpath, going either upstream to Darley Park or downstream past the Council House and on to Pride Park.
-Just 200m from Cathedral Green, a Park-and-Ride bus from Derby Council House takes you to The Sanctuary, a new bird reserve next to Pride Park Football Stadium where many unusual birds can be observed, and where our peregrines sometimes hunt.
+Other nearby birdwatching opportunities include the River Derwent footpath, going either upstream to Darley Park or downstream past the Council House and on to Pride Park.
+Just 200m from Cathedral Green, a Park-and-Ride bus from the Council House takes you to The Sanctuary, a new bird reserve next to Pride Park Football Stadium where many unusual birds can be observed, and where our peregrines sometimes hunt.
 You can cycle there in just a few minutes along the riverside path.
 Further afield, there are many Nature Reserves owned and managed by Derbyshire Wildlife Trust.
-Follow this external link for details and map of Derbyshire Wildlife Trust nature reserves.

 A fantastic DVD entitled “The Peregrines of Derby Cathedral” is now available for purchase.
 It includes a large number of high quality and intimate video highlights from past breeding seasons.
 Each is described with a commentary by Nick Moyes from Derby Museum and Art Gallery.
 The DVD lasts about 35 minutes and tells the story of Derby's peregrine falcons and features Chris Packham, well-known as a BBC TV presenter.